No bombshells in Netanyahu's presentation on Iran nukes, U.S. officials say

 Asked to respond to Corker, Pompeo, who has been critical of the Iran deal, told reporters on his flight back from the Middle East Monday night:

 "Well, that's partly true.
-The existence of the (nuclear weapons) program that ended roughly December of 2003, January of 200-- it is accurate to say that the knowledge of that has been known for – the fact of that had been known for quite some time.
+The existence of the (nuclear weapons) program that ended roughly December of 2003, January of 2004 — it is accurate to say that the knowledge of that has been known for, the fact of that had been known for quite some time.
 But there are thousands of new documents and new information.
 We're still going through it.
 There's still a lot of work to do to figure out precisely the scope and scale of it."

 However, the International Atomic Energy Agency — the global nuclear watchdog, which conducts inspections in Iran, hunting for evidence it is violating the nuclear deal — has also concluded that Netanyahu's announcement was old news.